More

 Instructions:

-The perfect Thanksgiving activity for kids that will leave everyone laughing their heart out, Tailfeather Shake is a great game for Thanksgiving.
+The perfect Thanksgiving activity for kids that will leave everyone laughing their hearts out, Tailfeather Shake is a great game for Thanksgiving.

 Resources: